aviatesk/street-feature-analysis/README.md

     - Unfortunately, the quality of Street10 may not be too high, mainly in terms of its accuracy or consistency.
 There are two main reasons for this.
 One is that I could not completely confirm a street is *really* in the city while my own visual judgement.
 Second is because the concept of "street" in this project is actually ambiguous, e.g. we can't easily tell the difference between "street" and "building", or "road".
     - In conclusion, I don't recommend you to use Street10 for your project without any double-checking or modification.

 2. Is attribution analysis reliable ?
-Is "street-feature analysis" from [VGG16-Street10] trustworthy ?
+Is "street-feature analysis" from VGG16-Street10 trustworthy ?
-    - Some recent research throws fundamental doubts on the reliability of saliency methods including [(Guided-)GradCAM]: https://arxiv.org/pdf/1711.00867.pdf.
-Even worse, [(Guided-)GradCAM] is actually *not* enough for "street-feature analysis" in the first place, mainly because it only shows samplewise-attribution for an input image and can't detect *the universal features* across the whole dataset.
+    - Some recent research throws fundamental doubts on the reliability of saliency methods including (Guided) Grad-CAM: https://arxiv.org/pdf/1711.00867.pdf.
+Even worse, (Guided) Grad-CAM is actually *not* enough for "street-feature analysis" in the first place, mainly because it only shows *samplewise-attribution* for an input image and can't detect *the universal features* across the whole dataset.
     - Research for the interpretability of CNNs' deep features is on-going, and likewise "street-feature analysis" needs more enhancements as well.
     - From all above, I must say "street-feature analysis" is still in prototype and not applicable to practical usage for now.